- A serious epidemic hits Rome and the rest of Italy;

 The Senate decided to send both consuls north, even though these had not finished levying fresh troops yet because of the plague.
 But it was clear that Publius Cornelius Cethegus and Marcus Baebius Tamphilus would never arrive on time.
 Fortunately for the Romans, Paullus was not just any commander.
 He now adopted a daring strategy: instead of defending the camp against Ligurian charges, he decided to sally from all four gates.
 The elite allied troops, the extraordinarii, were ordered to charge from the porta praetoria, the main gate, while the hastati, principes and the rest of the Latin and Italian troops charged from the other three gates.
 The triarii and a few other units were kept in reserve to guard the camp.
 Paullus’ strategy was a resounding success, as it took the Ligurians completely by surprise.
 There was only brief fighting before the tribes fled in all directions, chased by the Roman cavalry.
 Livius claims that 15.000 Ingauni were killed and 2.500 captured.
 These numbers need to be taken with a pinch of salt, but the Roman victory was total.
 The Ingauni surrendered and sent hostages to Rome.
 Paullus was awarded a triumph for his victory.

 Among the other events this year we need to mention the first law against electoral corruption (ambitus in Latin), which was passed by the popular assembly.
 This Lex Baebia was the work of the consul Marcus Baebius Tamphilus, and it would be followed by many more anti-corruption laws in the following decades.
-A new colony was founded at Graviscae in Etruria and the praetor Quintus Fabius Buteo successfully kept the Histrians away from the new Latin colony of Aquileia, which could now be formally founded.
+A new Roman colony was founded at Graviscae in Etruria and the praetor Quintus Fabius Buteo successfully kept the Histrians away from the new Latin colony of Aquileia, which could now be formally founded.
 3.000 infantrymen and an unknown number of horsemen, presumably with their families, were settled here.

 Apart from the plague, there was also a serious drought this year.
 It did not rain for six months, and this obviously affected the harvest.
 In a curious incident, workers digging on land at the foot of the Janiculum belonging to a scribe found two stone coffins.
 One had an inscription in Latin and Greek claiming that it was the sarcophagus of Numa Pompilius, Rome’s second king.
 The other allegedly contained his books on subjects such as religious law and Pythagorean doctrine.
 The books were probably recent forgeries and the discovery was definitely suspect.
 Nevertheless, the urban praetor Quintus Petilius judged that they undermined the state religion and needed to be destroyed.
-After a brief decision in the Senate, the books were burned in the comitium.
+After a brief discussion in the Senate, the books were burned in the comitium.

 The Senate decided to release 100 Carthaginian hostages this year, repeating a gesture the Romans had made in 199 BCE.
 The decision was probably related to a dispute between Carthage and King Masinissa over a piece of land the latter had occupied (see 182 BCE).The release of the hostages seems to have been Rome’s way of settling the dispute: it pleased the Carthaginians, who were happy about the return of their citizens, and it also pleased King Masinissa, as he was not ordered to evacuate the disputed territory.